 Google Pixel C

-FULL REVIEW: Google Pixel C review
+Read the full review Google Pixel C review

 Sony Xperia Z4 Tablet

-Waterproofing has improved over its predecessors as the Micro-USB port is proofed, making the Z4 Tablet a lot more practical to live with than earlier flap-protected port designs.
+The Sony Xperia Z4 Tablet is pretty old now but it offers a super-sharp 2K display and waterproofing with a Micro-USB proofed port over a flap-protected port, making the Z4 Tablet a lot more practical to live with than earlier designs.
 It's also altogether slimmer and more compact than earlier models, adding to the overall appeal.

-FULL REVIEW: Sony Xperia Z4 Tablet review
+Read the full review Sony Xperia Z4 Tablet review

+The Huawei MateBook isn't one of the newest devices on this list but this slim-build Windows 10 tablet is really well made, not a cheap knock-off competitor.
 The MateBook gets lots right as 2-in-1s go: it's slim, well made, has a decent size keyboard and trackpad (if you buy it anyway), plus a built-in fingerprint scanner that helps stand it out from the crowd.